It’s that time of the year – New Year’s resolution time.

 What we’ve learned is that your success is based on what goes on in your mind.

-Sure, resolutions are, in reality, a commitment to choose our habits.
+Sure, resolutions are a commitment to change our habits.
 But those habits are linked to our minds, and how we handle what goes on up there dictates the success we’ll have in our future endeavors.

 First, remember that your mind will always want to return what’s familiar.
 Like a car with alignment problems, behavioral drift will try and pull you off course.

-If your goal is to work out five days a week, your brain is going to have a tendency to want to return to the schedule you had before you set your resolution.
+If your goal is to work out five days a week, your brain is going to tend to want to return to the schedule you had before you set your resolution.

 If behavioral drift succeeds and pulls you off your schedule or plan, you’re faced with the fact that you missed a workout, for example.